-2) Second, its foot drops down a little bit when stepping on the water.
+Second, its foot drops down a little bit when stepping on the water.
 Before the water envelops the foot, a small air-filled cavity is formed on top of the sole.
-When the foot is then pulled up from the water after six hundredths of a second, this bubble has yet to be filled with water.
-The atmospheric and hydrostatic pressure interact and contribute with one third of the force needed by the lizard for running across the water.
+Since the foot is pulled up from the water after only six hundredths of a second, the air cavity doesn’t get filled with water.
+The atmospheric and hydrostatic pressure interact and contribute one third of the force needed by the lizard to run across the water.

-3. Third, the lizard’s steps constitute a forward-driving force on the water, which is more than sufficient when it comes to covering what remains to be able to run across the water as long as its high speed is maintained.
+Third, the lizard’s steps constitute a forward-driving force on the water, which is more than sufficient for it to be able to run across the water as long as it maintains its high speed.

-Ducks, penguins, chameleons, snakes and many other animals swim at the surface with the top their bodies above the water surface.
-Ducks use their feet to get to the food they want.
-Penguins use their wings as a lifting surface when they swim, chameleons use both their front and hind legs when swimming and snakes slither across the water.
+Ducks, penguins, chameleons, snakes and many other animals swim at the surface with the tops of their bodies above the water surface.
+Ducks use their feet to propel them near the food they want.
+Penguins use their wings as a lifting surface when they swim; chameleons use both their front and hind legs when swimming and snakes slither across the water.

-Swimming animals use their extremities in two different ways: to get a forward-driving force or a lifting force.
+Swimming animals use their extremities in two different ways: to get either a forward-driving force or a lifting force.
 Ducks stretch out the webbing in their feet and then create a forward-driving force by pulling them back through the water, whereas penguins flap their wings just like their flying relatives.
-Ducks thus use the same physics as paddle steamers, and penguins generate a lifting force the same way as a propeller.
+Ducks thus use the same physics as paddle steamers, and penguins generate a lifting force like a propeller.

 Flying animals need to put in a lot of effort just to remain in the air.
-Meanwhile, the fact that their density resembles that of water means that swimming animals don’t need to spend all that much energy on maintaining their vertical position and may thus focus on moving forward.
+However, swimming animals, whose body density resembles that of water, don’t need to spend all that much energy on maintaining their vertical position and may thus focus on moving forward.

 All animals swimming on the surface create waves by forcing water to the side so that a v-shaped backwash is created.
 Waves pushed forward are called bow waves.
-The slowest waves travel at a speed of 0.23 meters per second with a wavelength of 17 millimeters.
-Shorter waves are flattened by the surface tension and longer waves by gravity.
+The slowest waves travel at 0.5 miles an hour with a wavelength of .67 inches.
+Shorter waves are flattened by surface tension and longer waves by gravity.
 This means that waves related to swimming are driven by gravity.

 Creating kinetic energy in waves requires mechanical work, so there is always resistance when a body pushes water forward.
 This resistance is what causes bow waves.
 Swimming at the surface has been particularly important when calculating the energy efficiency of different ways of moving through water.

-In the book Energetics of the Little Penguin, a team of Australian zoologists describes how the little penguin’s metabolism is affected when the little rascal is moving through the water.
+In the book Energetics of the Little Penguin, a team of Australian zoologists describes how the penguin’s metabolism is affected when the little rascal is moving through the water.
 They let a few penguins swim in a narrow pool and measured their energy consumption.
-At rest, it was 6.3 watts per kilo of body weight and 8.4 watts when swimming underwater at a speed of one meter per second.
+At rest, it was 6.3 watts per kilo of body weight and 8.4 watts when swimming underwater at a speed of 2.2 miles per hour.
 When the penguin swam on the water surface at the same speed, its energy consumption increased to 12.2 watts.
-When measuring otters, the energy cost for swimming on the surface increased even more (up to 70%), due to the force used when creating the bow wave.
+When measuring otters, the energy cost for swimming on the surface increased even more (up to 70 percent), due to the force used when creating the bow wave.

-This research also showed that simply swimming close to the surface was also demanding.
+This research also showed that swimming close to the surface was demanding.
 In order to avoid the resistance from the surface, underwater swimming needs to take place at a depth of at least 2.5 body diameters.
 This insight is used by more and more swimmers for maintaining speed following the start and when turning.